pulumi/docs/quickstart/index.md

 - [Provision virtual machines on AWS](aws-ec2.html).
 Use JavaScript to create repeatable deployments of cloud infrastructure.
 - [Create an application with serverless functions and containers](aws-extract-thumbnail.html).
 Create a full application that extracts a thumbnail from a video, using AWS Lambda and FFmpeg running in a Docker container.

-## Examples
+## Featured examples

-We have a number of examples in the [Pulumi examples repo](https://github.com/pulumi/examples) on GitHub.
-Below are some highlighted samples.
+Check out these examples in the [Pulumi examples repo](https://github.com/pulumi/examples) on GitHub.

-If you don't have access to the GitHub repo, please email [support@pulumi.com](mailto:support@pulumi.com) to get access, or download the [Pulumi examples zipfile](/examples/pulumi-examples.zip).

 ### Containers